-Running individual wires through conduit can be quite a task if the conduit run is long or has several bends in it.
-Wire-pulling compound, often called cable lube or cable lubrication, is designed to make it easier to pull electrical wires through conduit runs.
-This slick, slimy compound may be a yellowish, thick, pudding-like substance, a bluish gel or a clear form.
-The bluish and clear gel is much thinner than the yellowish wire-pulling compound, but both work well to simply running wires through conduit, especially when there are many twists and turns in the conduit run.
+Running individual wires through a conduit can be quite a task if the conduit run is long or has several bends in it.
+Wire-pulling compound, also called cable lube or lubricant, is designed to make it easier to pull electrical wires and cables through conduit runs.
+It comes in a few different forms and reduces the coefficient of friction between wires and conduits to help minimize damage to the wire insulation or cable jackets and make pulling smoother, safer, and faster.

 Types of Cable Lube

 There are three main types of wire-pulling lubricant: liquid, gel, and wax: